 Azure Functions has two different service plans: Consumption plan and App Service plan.
 The Consumption plan automatically allocates compute power when your code is running, scales-out as necessary to handle load, and then scales-in when code is not running.
 This means you don’t pay for idle VMs or have to reserve capacity before it is needed.
 This article focuses on the Consumption service plan.
 For details about how the App Service plan works, see the Azure App Service plans in-depth overview.

 If you are not yet familiar with Azure Functions, see the Azure Functions overview article.

 When you create a function app, you must configure a hosting plan for functions contained in the app.
 The available hosting plans are: the Consumption Plan and the App Service plan.
-Currently this choice must be made during the creation of the function app.
-You can not change between these two options after creation.
+Currently, this choice must be made during the creation of the function app.
+You cannot change between these two options after creation.
 You can scale between tiers on the App Service plan.
 No changes are currently supported for the Consumption plan as scaling is dynamic.

-App service plan
+App Service plan

-Consumption service plan
+How the Consumption plan works

-The Consumption service plan automatically scales CPU and memory resources by adding additional processing instances based on the runtime needs of the functions in the Function App.
-Every Function App processing instance is allocated memory resources up to 1.5GB.
+The Consumption plan automatically scales CPU and memory resources by adding additional processing instances, based on the needs of the functions running in the function app.
+Every function app processing instance is allocated memory resources up to 1.5 GB.